realworldocaml/book/en/12-concurrent-programming-with-async.md

 - : string = "5"
 ```

-In the second evaluation of `fn`, the top-level detected the return type of
+In the second evaluation of `fn`, the toplevel detected the return type of
 a future and evaluated the result into a concrete string.

 (_avsm_: this utop feature not actually implemented yet for Async, but works for Lwt)